Statistical Tests

 • The results of the test

-An n-sample test to determine if the medians of all populations are equal.
+An n-sample test to determine if the median of a variable is the same in multiple populations.

 ../_images/n-sample-mood.png